C0PEP0D/otto/README.md

-The source-tracking problem is a POMDP (partially observable Markov decision process) where the agent (the searcher) must find, as fast as possible, a stationary target (the source) hidden in a grid world using stochastic observations (odor detections, called "hits").
+The source-tracking problem is a POMDP (partially observable Markov decision process) where the agent (the searcher) must find, as fast as possible, a stationary target (the source) hidden in a grid world using stochastic observations (odor detections).
-It was originally designed by
-Vergassola et al. (Nature, 2007) to mimic the task faced by animals or robots searching for a source of odor in a turbulent flow.
+It is designed to mimic the task faced by animals or robots searching for a source of odor in a turbulent flow.

-Finding the optimal policy (strategy) using exact methods is not possible.
+The optimal policy (strategy) is unknown.

-Yet various heuristic policies have been proposed over the years, and the problem is also amenable to reinforcement learning.
+### Infotaxis

+Infotaxis is a popular heuristic strategy proposed by Vergassola et al. (Nature, 2007).
+It states that the agent should choose the action from which it expects the greatest information gain about the source location.

+Infotaxis is far superior to all naive strategies, such as going to the more likely source location.
+Yet it is known to be suboptimal.

 ### What does OTTO do?